Two Days in Florence

 To make the most of your last day in Florence, we recommend getting to the Palazzo Vecchio no later than 10 am.
 This fortress-looking building was originally used by the ruling body of the Republic of Florence, the Signoria.
 The Palazzo’s impressive interior is definitely worth exploring.

 When you leave the Palace, take the Piazzale degli Uffizi until you arrive at the banks of the Arno River and cross the Ponte Vecchio.
-If you are not tired you can walk up to the Piazzale Michelangelo, although we suggest taking the buses 22 or 23.
+If you're not tired you can walk up to the Piazzale Michelangelo, although we suggest taking the buses 22 or 23.

 The second option is to walk down the river bank until you get to the Ponte alla Carraia, then take Via dei Fossi, which will lead you to the Santa Maria Novella Church, a colourful basilica which is as charming outside as it is inside and is worth visiting if you have enough time.